nbgraham/gaitech_edu/README.md

  - [x] Choose new points as destinations and add those options to the command line options
  - [x] Add an option to tour all of the destinations
  - [x] Reduce status print statements and add print outs for options and description for each destination
- - [ ] Document everything we have done and pretend we did more
+ - [ ] Document everything we have done

  [Original gaitech_wdu repo](https://github.com/aniskoubaa/gaitech_edu)